 - Is the duration of the agreement reasonable to protect a legitimate business interest?

 There is a statute of limitations of three years for breach of contract lawsuits.
 These contracts exclude physicians in the state because physicians are exempt.
-The non-compete’s enforceability is determined or based on reasonable time and geographic reach.
-It’s also designed to protect legitimate economic interests and survive the balance of equity.
+The non-compete’s enforceability is determined based on reasonable time and geographic reach.
+It’s also designed to protect legitimate economic interests and survive the equity balance.

 Limitations of a Delaware Non-Compete Agreement